 - Several larger natural events directly affecting forestland took place over the past few years, some of which were widely reported by news media, including: - Historic wildfires in Oregon, a series of hurricanes in the US South, and devastating bushfires in Australia in 2020 - Hurricane Michael in the US South in 2018 - The worst wildfires in Chile's history in 2017 - An increase damage of a beetle infestation in Europe over the past few years. - However, how much have physical risks impacted private timberland investors?
-IWC gathered data from underlying timberland managers with regards to all timberland properties IWC's clients had exposure to during the past five years (2016-2020). - The resulting sample averaged an area of 2.4 million hectares of institutionally owned timberland and a fair market value of USD 14.8 billion over the period. - In value term, around 37% of the portfolio was located in the US South, 24% in the US Pacific Northwest, 17% in Oceania, and the remaining 22% was invested across Europe, Latin America, US Northeast, Asia, and Africa.
-We believe such portfolio to be a fair representation of the institutional timberland universe. - IWC categorized physical risks, defined as both biotic and abiotic risks, into six groups: - Wind and storms - Fire - Drought - Insect and disease - Ice, snow, and rainfall - Other. - Looking at the past five years, 0.47% to 2.56% of the portfolio's acreage has been affected by physical hazards, averaging 1.41% of the area annually. - The largest areas were impacted by wind / storms with on average 0.53% of acreage impacted, followed by insect / disease (0.46%), and fire (0.36%).
+IWC gathered data from underlying timberland managers with regards to all timberland properties IWC's clients had exposure to during the past five years (2016-2020).
+The combined data resulted in a total sample of 3.1 million hectares of institutionally owned timberland with a fair market value of USD 14.5 billion. - In value term, around 35% of the portfolio was located in Oceania, 31% in the US South, 15% in the US Pacific Northwest, 11% in Latin America, and the remaining 8% was invested across Europe, the US Northeast, Asia, and Africa.
+We believe such portfolio to be a fair representation of the institutional timberland universe. - IWC categorized physical risks, defined as both biotic and abiotic risks, into six groups: - Wind and storms - Fire - Drought - Insect and disease - Ice, snow, and rainfall - Other. - Looking at the past five years, 0.27% to 2.37% of the portfolio's acreage has been affected by physical hazards in a single year, averaging 1.13% of the area annually. - The largest areas were impacted by wind / storms with on average 0.40% of acreage impacted, followed by insect / disease (0.35%), and fire (0.32%).